 You may file for unemployment if you intend to move out of state to search for work, but you must still utilize the regular application.
 If you just moved to Arkansas or you have held jobs in other states, you need to inform the DWS as soon as possible.

 When attempting to claim unemployment benefits, you will need to enter accurate and honest income information about your previously held jobs.
 Failing to do this is a federal offense and can result in the following penalties:

 - Having to repay the full amount of benefits you received

 In the state of Arkansas, the DWS office has the right to audit your unemployment claims at any given moment for accuracy.
 If any unusual information is detected, you may be required to verify it with official documents.
 For this reason, it is important to keep accurate records of your income and search for employment the entire time you receive benefits.

-After your initial unemployment benefits claim in Arkansas, you will receive a Notice of Monetary Determination by mail, detailing your eligibility and the amount you are entitled to.
-Then, you will be required to file for benefits regularly on a weekly basis in order to maintain eligibility.
+After your initial unemployment benefits claim in Arkansas, you will receive a Notice of Monetary Determination by mail detailing your eligibility and the amount you are entitled to.
+Then, the state will require you to file for benefits on a weekly basis to prove your maintained eligibility.
 Additionally, you will have to actively search for employment and provide proof of that search when the DWS asks.

 After 25 weeks, you may be able to file for an unemployment benefits extension if you are still having trouble finding a job.

 Learn About Unemployment Benefits and Federal Income Taxes in Arkansas

 When claiming benefits for unemployment, workers can choose to receive their benefits via direct deposit or debit card.
 If they elect to have their federal unemployment benefits deposited directly into their checking account, they will have the opportunity to provide the state with their account information on the ArkNet site.